-We have done the time consuming reading of long articles for you.
 Our research briefs take scientific studies and research review articles and summarize them so you have the basics.
-We are pulling out the new-paradigm principles so you can begin to not only see what you are already doing that is working, but what you can integrate and change also.
+We are pulling out the new-paradigm principles so you can begin to see what you are already doing that is working, and what you can integrate and change also.

 Yes it can!
 How?